top of page

 Change can be creative

 SJNA members have been out in the neighborhood marking trees for removal in the right of way that are dead or damaging the sidewalk.
 If you see a yellow mark, this tree will be cut down and the stump ground.
-We will be leaving some stumps for interactive art.
 If you are interested in having a tree removed and we haven't been to your area yet, give us a call or send an email.
 This project will take place in phases.
-If you are interested in making a gnome home, birdhouse, or anything else you can imagine that would make a unique mark on our beautiful neighborhood, please
+Stumps will be ground and removed as they are host to many pesky critters such as ants and roaches.

 COST SHARE SIDEWALK REPAIR PROGRAM